NHSDigital/software-engineering-quality-framework/.github/CONTRIBUTING.md

 # Welcome to the Engineering Framework contributors guide
-Thank you for interest in improving the framework.
+Thank you for your interest in improving the framework.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

+The framework is concerned with engineering best practice at NHSD, however, operational matters (e.g. structure of teams, roles and responsibilities, etc.) are out of scope.
+Please consider this when adding new content, and if in doubt, any of the code owners will be more than happy to discuss.

 If you're new to Github and/or Markdown, Github's own [contributor's guide](https://github.com/github/docs/blob/main/CONTRIBUTING.md) provides good signposting on these topics.